10 Transposing Instruments

 • Example 10.2.5A:

-• In the “Hear” column, write the name of the transposing instrument.
-For a clarinet in A, you would write A under the “Hear” column.
+• Next to “Hear,” write the name of the transposing instrument.
+For a clarinet in A, you would write “A” under the “Hear” column.

-• From these two notes, figure out the relationship: A is a minor third below C.
+• From these two notes, figure out the relationship to determine the interval transposition: A is a minor third below C.

 • A shortcut for a minor third lower is that it is the relative minor.